 - Withdraw your consent at any time, where we are relying on your consent to processing your personal information, for example, you can request that we stop using your personal information for marketing purposes.

 - request restriction of how we process your personal information, which allows you to suspend our use of your personal information if you: want to ensure the accuracy of your personal information; want to establish the lawfulness of our use of your data but do not want us to delete it; want us to retain your personal information beyond the point we require it for the purpose we obtained it for; you have requested that we stop processing your personal information whilst our legitimate interests are balanced against your individual interests.

 - Request that we transfer your personal information to a third party, in a structured, commonly used, machine readable format.

 If you wish to exercise any of the rights set above, please contact us as detailed in section 4 (how to contact us).

 You can find more details about how your data is regulated by visiting https://ico.org.uk/for-the-public.

-In common with many other public attractions we use CCTV recording equipment in and around our premises for the protection of our staff and visitors.
+In common with many other public attractions, we use CCTV recording equipment in and around our premises for the protection of our staff and visitors.
 Recordings may be shared with other public venues and with the police for public safety reasons.
 If you require more information about our use of CCTV, please see our CCTV Privacy Notice or contact us at: [email protected].

-Our most recent version of this notice was published on 27 October 2022.
-It is subject to change and will be updated in line with ENO matters or to comply with any applicable legislative or regulatory requirements, so please ensure you check this page from time to time.
+We may make changes to this Privacy Notice where we consider it appropriate, for example, to comply with any applicable legislative or regulatory requirements, so please ensure you check this page from time to time.
 We will always do our best to notify you of any changes by getting in touch via email, if you have provided an email address to us.